Stem Cell Transplant for Multiple Myeloma and bone cancer

 CAR T-cell immunotherapy & Stem Cells for Multiple Myeloma

-Myeloma & Multiple myeloma (also known as Kahler’s disease) is type of cancer that develops in the bone marrow (plasma cells).
-Plasma cells are part of our immune system and are considered white blood cells that help make antibodies (also called immunoglobulins) to help the body fight infections.
-The plasma white blood cells help create antibodies when a patient develops an infection.
-The body makes different types of antibodies for different kinds of conditions, and these help antibodies find, attack and kill 5 immunoglobulinsviruses and bacteria, thus protecting us from getting sick
+Myeloma & Multiple myeloma (also known as Kahler’s disease) is a type of cancer that develops in the bone marrow (plasma cells).
+Plasma cells are part of our immune system and are white blood cells that help make antibodies (also called immunoglobulins) to help the body fight infections.
+Plasma white blood cells help produce antibodies when a patient develops an infection.
+The body makes different types of antibodies for various conditions, and these help antibodies find, attack, and kill viruses and bacteria, thus protecting us from getting sick.

 1. IgA